ssciwr/vstt/docs/quickstart/run-experiment.rst

 Running an experiment
 =====================

-To run an experiment, got to Experiment -> Run, or press ``Ctrl+R``, or click on the circular green toolbar button
+To run an experiment, got to Experiment -> Run, or press ``Ctrl+R``, or click on the circular green toolbar button.

 Splash screen
 -------------